Maybe you’ve bought several tubs of butter on offer, or perhaps you’ve fished an old tub out of your refrigerator.

 First up, let’s check if your butter has gone bad.
-This is especially important if your butter is past the best by date printed on the packaging.
-You should check for:
+This is especially important if your butter is past the best-by date printed on the packaging.
+You should check for the following:

 - Bright yellow color.
 This is an indication that your butter has gone rancid.

 - Sour smell.
-Another sign of rancidification, any sour or bitter smell, and your butter won’t taste good.
+Another sign of rancidification is a sour or bitter smell.

 - Taste.
 If you haven’t spotted anything else wrong with your butter, feel free to give it a little taste.
 Having a bit of bad butter won’t harm you, but don’t keep eating it if it doesn’t taste good!